aeposten/top-songs/README.md

 - Use `npm install` in project's root directory to install dependencies
 - run `npm start` to launch locally

+## Notes
+- I was unsure if I should render the list of top 10 songs with items that have repeated frequencies or only the first item of a specific frequency.
+I chose to render only the first item, however, if you look at lines 26-30 in App.js there are instructions on how to uncomment/comment the code to view top items with repeat frequencies
 ---

 <h5 align="left">Connect with me:</h5>